JulianTenschert/language_learning_ressources-1/README.md

 If you want to learn new language skills, try Audible!
 It's a really fun way of learning new skills in whatever new language you'd like to learn.
 It's really great!
 (Thanks Jeff!)

+Edit: Even in 2021 Audible is just great!

 ## Learning A Language With Another Writing System